jadeambos123/Group4/README.md

 Integrated React Router for page navigation

-Switched platform from CodeSandbox to Locofy.ai for easier UI development
+Migrated development platform from CodeSandbox to Lovable.app

-Set up reusable components and styled basic pages
+Set up reusable components and basic CSS styling

 💡 Challenges

-CodeSandbox was laggy and occasionally crashed during team edits
+CodeSandbox was laggy and unstable during collaborative edits

-Locofy.ai required cleanup of auto-generated code and duplicate classes

-Figuring out proper form validation across all inputs
+Lovable’s auto-generated code had a lot of duplicate class names and unnecessary wrappers

+Managing form validation without a backend was tricky

 📌 Lessons & Next Steps

-Locofy is powerful for layout but needs custom logic afterward

-Next step is to link each form to a backend to store user submissions
+UI platforms like Lovable are great for fast layout, but manual code cleanup is needed

+Explore alternative ways to store data without a full backend

-Begin working on the admin login and dashboard for managing requests
+Start building out the admin interface for processing resident requests

 🗓️ Weekly Progress – April 21–25

-🎯 OverviewThis week was all about connecting the resident-facing system to the backend and beginning work on the admin panel.
-We focused on making the complaint, document, and aid requests functional.
+🎯 OverviewThis week we shifted focus to adding interactivity to the forms and simulating a data layer using localStorage.
+Because a full backend was too complex to implement in time, we used browser storage as a substitute to demonstrate functionality.

 🔧 What We Did

-Hooked up form submissions to Firebase (temporary backend)
+Connected all forms (complaint, document, aid) to localStorage

-Implemented status-based views for the admin dashboard
+Built the structure for the admin dashboard to pull submitted data from localStorage

-Designed Admin Login Page and tested login states

-Enhanced UI design in Locofy, especially responsiveness
+Created a login page for admins (no real authentication; just simulated for demo purposes)

+Made more responsive design tweaks using Lovable

 💡 Challenges

-Firebase data was not syncing immediately — had to debug useEffect triggers

-Locofy components had repeated CSS classes that caused layout shifts

-Some forms had missing fields that caused unexpected submission errors
+No backend meant we had to manually parse and update data in localStorage

+Handling array updates in localStorage was error-prone and required extra testing

+Lovable’s code export sometimes created conflicts with custom logic

 📌 Lessons & Next Steps

-Always test each form with dummy data before linking

-Start adding announcements panel for admins next week

-Improve visual feedback after form submission
+localStorage can work well for prototyping when backend setup isn’t feasible

+Admin panel needs filtering and sorting of entries next

+Add feature for posting and managing announcements

 🗓️ Weekly Progress – April 28 – May 2

-🎯 OverviewThis week we finalized the admin panel features and ensured residents could properly submit and track their requests.
-We also added the ability for admins to post announcements.
+🎯 OverviewThis week we finalized all major components for both residents and the admin side.
+Users could now file requests, and the admin could view and manage these.
+We also added an announcements module for the admin.

 🔧 What We Did

-Finalized the Admin Dashboard:

-View submitted complaints
+Completed Admin Dashboard functionality:

-View document and aid requests
+View complaints, document, and aid requests

-Post announcements with a WYSIWYG interface

-Added confirmation alerts after each user form submission

-Made all pages mobile-responsive using Locofy’s auto-layout tools
+Finalized form confirmation prompts and success messages

+Cleaned up Lovable-exported code and organized reusable files

 💡 Challenges

-Announcement preview wasn’t rendering properly in some browsers

-Had to refactor the submission logic to avoid duplicated entries

-The admin login session sometimes expired too early
+Announcement view formatting was inconsistent across devices

+Refactoring how data is stored/retrieved from localStorage to avoid overwrites

+Some bug reports about missing or malformed data were caused by empty form submissions

 📌 Lessons & Next Steps

-Use localStorage or token-based auth to manage admin sessions
+Use stricter validation before storing data

+Final testing phase and documentation writing to begin

-Prepare the project for documentation, GitHub README, and submission
+Prep project for GitHub upload and class submission

-Run full QA testing and finalize minor UI bugs

 🗓️ Weekly Progress – May 3–7

-🎯 OverviewThis final week was focused on polish, bug fixing, and writing documentation for the submission.
-We finalized all forms, finished the admin system, and updated the GitHub repository with our latest code and logs.
+🎯 OverviewThe final week focused on polishing, fixing bugs, and preparing all documentation for presentation and submission.
+We finalized our GitHub repo and created this README with weekly logs.

 🔧 What We Did

-Fixed bugs in:
+Fixed layout bugs caused by Lovable's auto-layout wrappers

-Audio notification toggle for admins (optional feature)

-Form validation alerts

-Announcement timestamp formatting
+Final QA test run on all major forms and admin tools

-Wrote project documentation and README file
+Wrote project documentation and organized project folders

-Organized code structure into reusable folders

-Completed QA testing and final walkthrough
+Uploaded everything to GitHub

 💡 Challenges

-Deployment took longer than expected due to some dependencies

-Needed to manually tweak a few styles that Locofy generated
+Last-minute form validation bugs

+Slight inconsistencies in localStorage retrieval for admin dashboard

+Adjusting CSS for mobile display across all views

 📌 Final Notes

-All core features are complete and working:✅ Complaint Filing✅ Aid and Document Requests✅ Admin Login & Dashboard✅ Announcements Posting
+All main features are complete and working:✅ Complaint Filing✅ Document & Aid Requests✅ Admin Dashboard (view, filter, manage entries)✅ Announcements Management

-System successfully demonstrates barangay-resident interaction
+The system successfully simulates a working Barangay Services platform using front-end technologies and localStorage

 👥 Team Members